CALS Alumni Organization Board of Directors

 ’02 M.S.
 Dairy Science

-Joining the faculty in 2005, she teaches most of the animal and dairy sciences classes and the first-year survey class and is coordinator for the internship program.
+Joining the faculty in 2005, she teaches most of the animal and dairy sciences classes, the first-year survey class and is coordinator for the internship program.
 She says that teaching hands-on, science-based, livestock production classes is fun and challenging.
 What a great combination!

 Rachel and her husband, Kasey, have two children, Matthew and Katie.
-They own a small cow/calf herd, two horses, three dogs, and two fish!
+They own a small cow/calf herd and grow hay to both feed their herd and sell to customers for their horses and cattle.
 Rachel enjoys cooking and spending time with her family.

 ’15 B.S.
 Applied Economic Management and Environmental Horticulture